joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 "Not now, but maybe later."
 Some requests aren't wrong, just poorly timed.
 Deferring isn't the same as rejecting.
 Add it to the backlog, set a time to revisit, make clear you're not dismissing it.

 "Yes, if."
 Sometimes yes depends on something else.
 "Yes, if we can move the deadline.
-Yes, if we cut scope on this other feature.
+Yes, if we cut the scope on this other feature.
 Yes, if we get another engineer."
 Conditional yes clarifies trade-offs.

 ## Saying No to Different People